uw-dims/dims-ad/docs/source/appendices.rst

 The data flow used in the more recent MozDef system was described in Section :ref:`conceptofexecution`.
-MozDef uses Python scripts for enrichment of incoming event logs, optionally received via AMQP (using RabbitMQ).
+MozDef uses Python scripts for enrichment of incoming event logs, optionally received via AMQP (using RabbitMQ) (see `MozDef Concept of Operations`_).

+.. _MozDef Concept of Operations: http://mozdef.readthedocs.org/en/latest/introduction.html#concept-of-operations

 .. _proposeddimspisces: